Help

 - Any error message shown in the UI when the start attempt fails.

-If the problem persists, contact support with the strategy ID and time of the attempted start.
+If the problem persists, contact support with the strategy ID, revision, connected account, and time of the attempted start.

-My strategy shows “baking” for a long time.
+My deployment shows provisioning for a long time.
 Is that normal?

-Section titled “My strategy shows “baking” for a long time.
-Is that normal?”baking means Structure is building and preparing your chosen revision for deployment.
+Section titled “My deployment shows provisioning for a long time.
+Is that normal?”provisioning means Structure is preparing the selected revision and runtime path.

-If it stays in baking for an unusually long period:
+If it stays in provisioning for an unusually long period:

-- Check for any alerts or error messages on the strategy detail page.
+- Check for any alerts or error messages on the deployment detail page.

-- If nothing obvious appears, reach out to support with the strategy and revision details.
+- If nothing obvious appears, contact support with the strategy, revision, deployment, and connected account details.

-Section titled “My backtest failed.
-How can I troubleshoot?”Open the backtest’s detail view and look for an error message.
+Section titled “My backtest job failed.
+How can I troubleshoot?”Open the backtest job detail view and look for an error message.
 Common causes include:

 - Invalid time range: